I need help/advice as to how to obtain a decent paying full-time job.

 If you have a love for sports writing then you should be able to put up with some shorter-term “any jobs” just to get you by while your sports journalism income gains momentum.

-In regards to the long term viability of newspapers, I wouldn’t rate that as much of a problem.
+In regards to the long term viability of newspapers, I wouldn’t put too much emphasis on that.
 There will still be good demand for sportswriters, it’s just that the method of delivery is changing from hard copy newspapers to digital delivery.
 And there are many more avenues for sports journalists than just newspapers.

 If however, you are not sure if being a freelance sports writer is really you, then you need to be starting from scratch in regards to long term career considerations.

 You didn’t say why you chose history to study and if this is a real love of yours.
-The types of jobs you should be going for should be linked to what you’re passionate about rather than “what job could I get”.
+The types of jobs you should be thinking about long-term should be linked to what you’re passionate about rather than “what job could I get”.

 Feel free to come back to me with any further questions.

 P.S.
-Here is a great book on journalism that you may find interesting – Telling True Stories: A Nonfiction Writers’ Guide from the Nieman Foundation at Harvard University
+Here is a great book on journalism in general that you may find interesting – Telling True Stories: A Nonfiction Writers’ Guide from the Nieman Foundation at Harvard University